Theseadev/Theseadev/README.md

 # 💫 HI, I'M MUHAMMAD FAHRUL BAHRI
-Hi, I'm Fahrul, a passionate learner in technology and software development.
-Currently, I'm focusing on building applications that aim to make daily life more organized and meaningful.
-My projects include:<br><br>
-**E-Todolist**: A task management app to help users stay on top of their academic or personal goals.<br>
-**Neoserenity**: A motivational quote app designed to inspire happiness and serenity, with a unique touch inspired by Borneo.<br>
-I enjoy exploring web and mobile app development, always seeking to create tools that positively impact users' lives.
-Feel free to explore my repositories and collaborate with me!<br><br>
+Hello, I'm Fahrul, a technology enthusiast and software developer.
+I'm focused on creating applications that make life more organized and meaningful.
+My goal is to build tools that help users achieve their objectives and improve their daily routines.
+I also aim to assist fellow students by sharing code examples that I have created on GitHub.
+I hope these can provide valuable insights and references for software development.
+I enjoy exploring web and mobile app development, and I’m always open to collaboration and new opportunities.
+Feel free to check out my work and reach out to me!

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/discrodapp.com/users/830809890876424203)